nuwapi/Plum/README.md

 ## Contributing

 Currently, we have not set up rules for submitting pull requests.
-Please directly contact the [author](https://github.com/nuowang) if you would like to contribute.
+Please directly contact [the developer](https://github.com/nuowang) if you would like to contribute.

 ## Authors